kdaya001/tic-tac-toe/README.md

 - [x] Use semantic markup for HTML and CSS (adhere to best practices)

 ## Technology Used
 * HTML
 * CSS
+    * Grid
+    * Flexbox
+    * Animations
+    * Transitions
 * Javascript
+    * DOM Manipulation
+    * Session Storage

 ## Planning
 ### Game Rules:
 * Players: 2 players (associated to 2 different tokens/icons)
-* Player board: The player board is a 3 x 3 grid
+* Player board: 3 x 3 grid
 * Player turn:
     * The player chooses one of nine (unfilled) boxes to place their symbol in.
-Player turn then ends and the alternate player triggers player turn
+Player turn then ends and the alternate player becomes the active player
 * End conditions: Either a player wins OR there are no more empty squares available (tie/draw)
 * Win condition: A player wins if they have 3 of their symbols/tokens in either a row - either horizontally, vertically or diagonally